eficode-academy/kubernetes-katas/configmaps-secrets.md

         key: DB_PASSWORD
 ```

-- re-apply the database deployment with `kubectl apply -f postgres-deployment.yaml`
+- Re-apply the database deployment with `kubectl apply -f postgres-deployment.yaml`
-- check that the website is still running, and that the new database can be reached from the backend.
+- Check that the website is still running, and that the new database can be reached from the backend.

 Congratulations!
 You have now created a configmap and a secret, and used them in your application.